nids-git/notes_app/README.md

 - 🌟 Mark/unmark notes as Favorite
 - 🗂️ Tab layout: All Notes | Favorites
 - 💾 Local storage using Hive
-- ☁️ Cloud sync with Firebase Firestore (optional)
+- ☁️ Cloud sync with Firebase Firestore
 - 🎯 Clean and responsive UI
 - 🔔 Real-time updates when syncing with Firestore